qwertie/loyc.net/_posts/2016-08-16-the-6-week-hole.md

 **HELL YEAH!** Visual Studio now loads itself and a solution in 17 seconds.
 I am back in business, baby.

 LESv3 parser committed.

+My left hand hurts though.
+Repetitive stress injury again?
+The keyboard on this laptop is horrible.
+I wonder if they sell ergonomic keyboards in the Philippines...